pgjones/hypercorn/docs/tutorials/usage.rst

   --reload              Enable automatic reloads on code changes --root-path ROOT_PATH
-                        The setting for the ASGI root_path variable --statsd-host STATSD_HOST
+                        The setting for the ASGI root_path variable --server-name SERVER_NAMES
+                        The hostnames that can be served, requests to different hosts will be responded to with 404s.
+  --statsd-host STATSD_HOST
                         The host:port of the statsd server --statsd-prefix STATSD_PREFIX